Dont'a Hightower

 Qualin Dont'a Hightower (born March 12, 1990) is an American football coach and former linebacker who played in the National Football League (NFL) for nine seasons with the New England Patriots.
-Hightower played college football for the Alabama Crimson Tide, receiving consensus All-American honors and winning two BCS National Championships.
-Selected by New England in the first round of the 2012 NFL draft, he was named to two Pro Bowls and won three Super Bowl titles.
+Hightower played college football for the Alabama Crimson Tide, earning consensus All-American honors and winning two BCS National Championships.
+Selected by New England in the first round of the 2012 NFL draft, he received two Pro Bowl selections and was named a second-team All-Pro, in addition to winning three Super Bowl titles.
 After retiring, he served as the inside linebackers coach for the Patriots in 2024.

 Early life

 Hightower was born in Lewisburg, Tennessee.
 He attended Marshall County High School in Lewisburg, where he played for the Marshall County Tigers high school football team.
 He first drew recognition his sophomore year when the team's starting running back quit the team.
 In the last four games of the season, he rushed for over 1,000 yards and seven touchdowns.
 After growing to 6 ft 2 in prior to his junior year, Hightower was moved to linebacker and tight end.
 He collected 98 tackles, two sacks, and seven forced fumbles as a linebacker and caught 18 passes for 253 yards and four touchdowns at tight end.

 Having grown to six feet, three inches tall as a senior, Hightower again switched positions to defensive end.
 After recording 168 tackles (14 for loss), five forced fumbles, five interceptions and four fumble recoveries, he was named 3A Mr. Football Lineman of the Year and The Tennesseans Defensive Most Valuable Player in 2007.
 He also added 875 yards and 19 touchdowns on offense.

 Hightower was selected to play in the U.S. Army East West All-Star Game in San Antonio, Texas.

 Considered a four-star recruit by Rivals.com, Hightower was listed as the No. 15 inside linebacker in the nation in 2008.
 He chose Alabama over Auburn, Georgia Tech, Tennessee, and Vanderbilt.